Particular/docs.particular.net/architecture/aws/observability.md

 callsToAction: ['solution-architect', 'poc-help']
 ---

 AWS offers several observability solutions which can be used with the Particular Service Platform.
-They provide native monitoring, logging, alarming, and dashboards with Amazon CloudWatch, tracing through AWS X-Ray, as well as other open-source based managed services, together providing [three pillars observability signals](https://opentelemetry.io/docs/concepts/signals/).
+They provide native monitoring, logging, alarming, and dashboards with Amazon CloudWatch, tracing through AWS X-Ray, as well as other open-s&#111;urce based managed services, together providing [three pillars observability signals](https://opentelemetry.io/docs/concepts/signals/).

 #### Amazon CloudWatch